insanniaa/Neural-Collaborative-Filtering-NCF-Model-for-Enhanced-Sales-and-Customer-Satisfaction/README.md

 ## Neural Collaborative Filtering (NCF) Model for Enhanced Sales and Customer Satisfaction

-The proposed recommendation system leverages the power of Neural Collaborative Filtering (NCF) to provide highly personalized product suggestions.
+This recommendation system utilizes Neural Collaborative Filtering (NCF) to provide highly personalized product suggestions.
 By analyzing user behavior and preferences, the model can identify patterns and correlations that enable it to recommend items that are most likely to be purchased or appreciated by customers.

 ---